Integration guide

 Prerendering on Akamai EdgeWorkers

 Akamai EdgeWorkers run JavaScript at the Akamai edge, integrated with Property Manager rules and Bot Manager.
 For enterprise sites already on Akamai, this is the natural place to add prerendering — no new vendor, no new operational surface.
+The integration is a thin proxy: the EdgeWorker detects crawlers and forwards their requests to the prerendering API, which returns ready-to-index HTML.

 Setup overview